grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ```

 So as you see, we cannot just write anything in a class implementing an interface, because of a protocol that imposes certain constraints on both a sender and a recipient.

-This protocol may not only determine the return values necessary for two objects to interact properly, it can also determine types of exceptions thrown, or the order of method calls.
-For example, anybody using some kind of connection object would imagine the following way of using the connection: first open it, then do something with it and close it when finished, e.g.
+This protocol may not only determine the return values necessary for two objects to interact properly, but it can also determine types of exceptions thrown or the order of method calls.
+For example, anybody using some kind of connection object would imagine the following way of using the connection: first, open it, then do something with it and close it when finished, e.g.

 ```csharp
 connection.Open();